 There are ten standing committees and additional subcommittees which meet.
 The Chairperson of the Legislature appoints the members and chairperson of each of the standing committees.
 Resolutions, local laws, reports and recommendations passed by a Committee are forwarded to the Full Legislature for consideration.
 The public is welcome to attend both Regular Sessions and Standing Committee meetings.

 Currently, the County Legislature is comprised of three Republicans and seven Democrats.
-Samuel R. Dyer is the presiding Chairperson of the Legislature and was elected by the Legislature at its organizational meeting.
-Deputy Chairperson is Harry J. McManus; John W. Gallagher is the Majority Leader and James R. Langley, Jr. is the Minority Leader.
+Harry J. McManus is the presiding Chairperson of the Legislature and was elected by the Legislature at its organizational meeting.
+Deputy Chairperson is Pete Keenan; Robert E. Hall is the Majority Leader and Jonathan C. Beach is the Minority Leader.

 This site is geared to inform public about our legislative body and the organizational structure of the Clinton County Legislature.
 You will find addresses of your local legislators and a monthly schedule of committee meetings.